sekelle/sebkelle1.github.io/_posts/2020-06-08-bonded-forces.md

 In fact, we quickly realized that we'd be doing ourselves a big disservice if we just threw away the interaction types by which we'd already neatly grouped all the listed interactions.
 C++ compilers have become powerful code generators, but they operate on types.
-If we don't have different types, we forego the possibility of leveraging the compiler to generate separate code paths optimizied and tailored to each listed interaction type.
+If we don't have different types, we forego the possibility of leveraging the compiler to generate separate code paths optimized and tailored to each listed interaction type.

-## A type-aware approach to bonded forces
+## A type-aware approach to listed forces

 In essence, the implementation of `calc_listed(const InteractionDefinitions& idef, ...)` in Gromacs looks like this: